GuillaumeCregut/ModelsKitDatabase/README.md

 Counter to V1.0, this version is mono repo, including front and back end.

+### V1.2

+News
+==

+Social network : you can see others users (if they allow to be seen), use messages to talk with them and see they're finished models.
+You can also let a message on their builds, and see the messages they let on your own.

+Orders : Now, you can add a date to the order.

+Bugs Fixed
+==

+Delete a kit was not accessible.
+Corrected

+Minors display details in mobile resolution are fixed

+Backend : fix delete user's folder when no images kits

+Orders : fix bug in display orders

 ### The used ports are :

 - `back end server` : 8000